zencart/documentation/content/user/customizing/site_specific_overrides.md

 and customize to taste.
 The settings that may be altered in this file are listed in the file `includes/init_includes/init_non_db_settings.php`.

+## Bootstrap Template Setting Overrides

+Users of the [Bootstrap template](/user/template/bootstrap/) may override its css using the [site_specific_styles.php file](https://github.com/lat9/ZCA-Bootstrap-Template/wiki/Frequently-Asked-Questions).

 ## Related Links
 - [Template Settings](/dev/code/template_settings/) file